 Yewande Adesidea.
 Source: SRAM.

 At PeopleForBikes, we believe we can all do more to grow the cycling community.
-We’ve been doing the work for nearly 20 years, and are proud of our Better Bikeshare partnership.
-But we want to keep the momentum going.
-We’re committed to improving inclusiveness in our messaging, broadening the audiences we reach, and grow internally as an organization.
+We’ve been doing the work for nearly 20 years and we want to keep the momentum going.
+We’re committed to improving inclusiveness in our messaging, broadening the audiences we reach, and increasing our staff diversity.
 Join us as we learn from various voices in the cycling community.
 Together, we can turn what we learn into action.
 Follow our series on inclusiveness.

 Ayesha McGowan.
 Source: Jeff Clark.

 Ayesha McGowan is an elite-level bike racer on a mission to become the first African American pro female road racer.
 She’s coached by Carmichael Training, and has a growing list of top sponsors.
 She’s recently contributed to Bicycling Magazine and has been featured in Outside Magazine, and in ad campaigns by Jeep, Oakley and Nike.

 Tamika L. Butler Esq., a civil rights attorney and former executive director of the Los Angeles County Bicycle Coalition, recently joined Toole Design to serve as the Director of Planning in California and as the company’s Director of Equity and Inclusion.
 With a background in nonprofit leadership and transportation equity, Butler believes better listening, thoughtful language, and ongoing courage are vital for improving city infrastructure.

 Gloria Liu, writer and editor-at-large for Bicycling Magazine, and champion of diversity, didn’t grow up thinking she’d one day charge down mountains racing enduro, or go speeding around tight corners in a crit race.
 But her love of snowboarding, nature, and speed served as the gateway to various forms of biking.